 As much as you may want to spend this week in bed – being a couch potato isn’t going to make you feel any better.
 We’re not suggesting you run a marathon, but a little workout or even stretching can make a world of a difference.
 The American College of Obstetricians and Gynecologists suggests sticking to a consistent exercise program throughout the month as a way to diminish the emotional stress and physical pain that accompany your period.
 When suffering from cramps, gentle exercise such as walking, cycling and running may provide some relief – as well as offering a much-needed distraction.
-If you want a workout that’s relaxing, try a yoga class – its slower pace is great for stress relief and help’s to calm the mind and body.
+There are even yoga poses that help to melt away cramps.

 A Reason to Indulge

 Although exercise can be useful, you can’t be on the move all the time.
 One of the best ways to make yourself feel better during a painful period is simply to allow yourself a little self-indulgence and relaxation.
 Warmth and pressure on your abdomen are both helpful, so it’s a good idea to treat yourself to massages, herbal teas, and even a mani/pedi session.
 Try sprucing up your bath ritual with some essential oils or even an effervescent tablet – the added aroma is guaranteed to lull you to relaxation.
 Also, it’s normal to feel more tired during this time of the month, go ahead and give in to that extra sleep.

 Please note that advice offered by Intimina may not be relevant to your individual case.
 For specific concerns regarding your health, always consult your physician or other licensed medical practitioners.